rparet/muddler-wiki/Triggers.md

   {
     "name": "Prompt", # the name of the trigger object being created "isActive": "yes", # is this active?
+Defaults to yes "isFolder": "no", # is this a folder?
+Defaults to no. Set to yes if you want to define a trigger folder with no patterns in triggers.json
-Defaults to yes "command": "score", # send a command when the trigger fires. like putting something in command in the editor "multiline": "no", # same as checking the AND / Multi-line (delta) checkbox.
+    "command": "score", # send a command when the trigger fires. like putting something in command in the editor "multiline": "no", # same as checking the AND / Multi-line (delta) checkbox.
 Defaults to no "multielineDelta": "0", # Integer, same as the box beneath the multiline checkbox